lab-v2/pyreason-gym/README.md

 4. The Grid World size (height, width)
 5. The locations of the Red and Blue bases

 You will need to re-generate the graph file using the [`generate_graph.py`](./generate_graph.py) script by changing the appropriate parameters.
 This will generate the graph in the appropriate location for PyReason to find.
+NOTE: This is optional if you just want to try out the package--you can use the graph file already provided.

 This is an OpenAI Gym custom environment.
 More on OpenAI Gym: